 The summerhouse is delivered with full instructions and all necessary fittings ready for DIY home assembly.
 You can download a preview of the full assembly manual here (opens in a new window) so you can see exactly what's involved before you order.

 See the details of sellers and prices given above.

-The Albany Lincoln tends to retail at a premium price - but unlike some other models which we'd regard as overpriced - we think it offers good value for money.
-The first point that strikes us is the quality of the construction.
-Toughened glass is included as standard for a start - and the overall construction comprises 15mm tongue and groove shiplap cladding.
+The Albany Lincoln used to retail at a premium price - but following Brexit and the worst of the pandemic, garden building prices have undergone something of a transformation, which means that at the time of writing, the Lincoln was priced quite competitively next to some of its closest rivals.
+And at that you get some decent quality for your money.
+Toughened glass is included as standard for a start (according to the manufacturer's specification) - and the overall construction comprises 15mm tongue and groove shiplap cladding.
 15mm is the finished specification and this compares well with the 12mm found in budget models - and indeed in many summerhouses in a similar price range to the Lincoln.
 The building's 45 x 34mm timber frame is a step up from most budget models too and you have the bonus of the door and window woodwork completed in joinery quality hardwood.
-This will not only give you extra durability but should help to avoid the warping issues which can bedevil the softwood doors and windows of cheaper buildings.
+This will not only give you extra durability but should help to minimise the warping issues which can bedevil the softwood doors and windows of cheaper buildings.

 The door furniture looks more than adequate too with the door secured by a key operated mortice lock and held in place by a chrome plated lever handle.
 And to round everything off, the wooden roof is finished in polyester roofing felt for a superior weather resistant finish.